blahosyl/enlightened-publishing/README.md

 It also plays on asssociations with Norway (where the client is based) and Scandinavia in general: minimalism, clean design, straightforwardness and efficiency.

+The site is designed to be responsive, to provide an equivalent viewing experience on most commonly used devices.

 ### Color scheme

 The color scheme is inspired by the client's background in Norway, most notably, in the arctic town of [Tromsø](https://www.visitnorway.com/places-to-go/northern-norway/tromso/), which experiences a 2-month-long polar night without the sun rising, and spectacular displays of [northern lights](https://arcticexplorers.no/northern-lights).